nextflow-io/nextflow/docs/module.md

         └── P6-template.sh
 ```

-See {ref}`process-template` for more information about how to externalize process scripts to template files.
+Template files can also be stored in a project `templates` directory.
+See {ref}`structure-template` for more information about the project directory structure.

 (module-binaries)=